Multimedia Editorial Infrastructure: Audio, Video, and the Next Phase of Content Distribution

 Every minute 400 hours worth of video content are uploaded on YouTube alone.
 There are over 1,500 channels reporting over a million subscribers each.

-While the platform is fairly popular in certain areas, content marketers have become wary of the value of video services and allocate a portion of their effort to video content.
+While the platform is fairly popular in certain areas, editorial operators have become wary of the value of video platforms and allocate distribution resources to video-led editorial assets.

 Mario Peshev